-To hear all speakers from DVD movies recorded with multichannel audio, change the audio properties for WinDVD to match your speaker configuration (if your InterVideo WinDVD program supports more than two channels).
-Refer to "Configuring multichannel audio output for the DVD player" on page 33.
+To hear DVD movies recorded with multi-channel audio from all speakers, change the audio properties for WinDVD to match your speaker configuration (if your InterVideo WinDVD program supports more than two channels).
+Refer to "Configuring multi-channel audio output for the DVD player" on page 13.

-To set up the PC for recording, see "Configuring sound for recording with the Sound Effect Manager (6-connector)" on page 36.
+To use a microphone or set up the PC for recording, see "Configuring sound for recording with the Sound Effect Manager (6-connector)" on page 16.

-To use the Sound Effect Manager, see "Using the Sound Effect Manager (6-connector)" on page 37.
+To use the other features of the Sound Effect Manager, see "Using the Sound Effect Manager (6-connector)" on page 17.